 Rwanda is a country rich in beauty and diversity but it has had a very troubled and ravaged past.

-Inspired by an article in the Daily Telegraph, an ex-King’s House family provided the funds for the building of a school at Cyato and because of this connection King’s House School, Cyato was born.
+Back in 2008, inspired by an article in the Daily Telegraph, an ex-King’s House family provided the funds for the building of a school at Cyato and because of this connection King’s House School, Cyato was born.

 Over the last 10 years, many staff members from all areas of the school have travelled over to Rwanda during the summer holiday to perform teacher training and help at many projects that Rwanda Action are involved in, as well as to take over much needed resources.

 We regularly hold fundraising events to raise money for Rwanda Action and projects that they support.
 Our most recent fundraising event was in 2019 was a full day at King’s House School Sports Ground which involved pupils and staff from two other schools who have links with Rwanda Action.